confluentinc/workshop-data-contracts/assets/labs/LAB1_setup_terraform.md

 ##### Databricks Setup Complete

-You have completed the Databricks set up and now are ready to configure your Confluent Cloud account.
+You have completed the Databricks set up and each of the Databricks entries in your `terraform.tfvars` file should be populated with values.

+You are now ready to configure your Confluent Cloud account.

 #### Configure Confluent Cloud